inkarkat/vim-ingo-library/README.md

 HISTORY
 ------------------------------------------------------------------------------

+Note: Update version also in autoload/ingo/version.vim
+##### 1.046   RELEASEME
+- ENH: Add ingo#version#Has() that allows plugins to assert a compatible ingo-library version and handle missing dependency gracefully.

 ##### 1.045   03-Oct-2024
 - ingo#query#fromlist#Query(): CHG: Beep and continue querying on invalid accelerator key or number instead of returning -1; only &lt;Esc&gt; or Ctrl-C